Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

+When the top-$k$ experts are selected, they are aggregated to produce a single output (Algorithm~\ref{alg:known}, Line 6; Algorithm~\ref{alg:unknown}, Line 5).
+We explore two ways of aggregation: ensembling the expert outputs and merging the expert parameters.

-Here, we discuss how to implement the \texttt{ensemble} function (Algorithms~\ref{alg:known} and \ref{alg:unknown}) that combines the outputs from the $k$ experts that are activated by the \texttt{gate} function.
-This step involves deciding how we combine the $k$ outputs at time $t$ ($o_{t,1}$ ... $o_{t,k}$), of each of the $k$ experts ($e_1$ ... $e_k$) to give a final output $o_t$.
-We employ an approach similar to DeMix~\cite{gururangan2021demix}, which exploits Bayesian probabilities to estimate the likelihood of each expert being a good fit for input token $\pmb{x_t}$ (Equation~\ref{eq:ensemble1}) and uses these likelihoods as weights to aggregate the $k$ outputs (Equation~\ref{eq:ensemble2}).
+The first option is to \textbf{\emph{ensemble the outputs}} from the $k$ experts.
+We first run the user's input at time $t$ ($\pmb{x_t}$) through the selected $k$ experts ($e_1$ ... $e_k$), and combine the resulting $k$ outputs ($o_{t,1}$ ... $o_{t,k}$) to give a final output $o_t$ at time $t$.
+We employ an approach similar to DeMix~\cite{gururangan2021demix}, which exploits Bayesian probabilities to estimate the likelihood of each of the $k$ experts being a good fit for the input $\pmb{x_t}$ (Equation~\ref{eq:ensemble1}) and uses these likelihoods as weights to aggregate the $k$ outputs (Equation~\ref{eq:ensemble2}).
 The likelihood, expressed as a posterior probability over domains, can be calculated using Bayes' rule~\cite{gururangan2021demix}:

-We assume a uniform domain prior (i.e., uniform $P(d_t = j)$)---that is, no one domain is inherently more likely than another.
+We assume a uniform domain prior (i.e., uniform $P(d_t = j)$) --- that is, no one domain is inherently more likely than another.
 Our experts already output the probability of tokens conditioned on the respective experts ($P(\pmb{x_{<t}} | d_t = j)$).
-These domain likelihoods are used to ensemble the outputs of each expert to get the final output:
+These domain likelihoods are used to aggregate the outputs of each of the $k$ experts to get the final output:

-Note that this ensembling method does not require training and uses information only from accessible domains, allowing easy addition or removal of security domains while ensuring non-interference.
+This method does not require training and uses information only from accessible domains, allowing easy addition/removal of domains while ensuring non-interference.

+Another option is to \textbf{\emph{merge the parameters}} of the $k$ experts and feed the user's input to this combined expert.
+This has the advantage of reducing the number of experts that need to be run at inference.
+The weights that we use for parameter merging are simply a normalized version of the top-$k$ scores returned by our gating algorithms.
+This parameter aggregation approach is inspired by the recent studies on combining parameters in model training \cite{wortsman2022model,li2022branch, izmailov2018averaging}.
+While the approach is similar, we apply the parameter merging at inference time and show that it can also be used to combine multiple experts.
+With regards to IFC, since the top-$k$ experts are all accessible according to the user's access policy, merging parameters from these already accessible experts does not lead to any leakage from inaccessible security domains.